yaqwsx/bcthesis/symdivine.md

 \symdivine is designed to take an \llvm bit-code as an input language and thus support for C and C++ languages features is mainly reduced to support of \llvm instruction set.
-In the current version ToDo \symdivine supports almost all
+In the current version \symdivine supports almost all
 \llvm instruction except of:

 * instructions for symbolic pointer arithmetic